ruiyunkoh/project2-vue/README.md

   <li> Skeleton: For ease of navigating through the webpage, the Navbar being used as the main navigator. </li>
   <li> Structure: Each posting is contained within a card format.
 Within each card shows user a brief content summary of the exercise.
 They are able to click to view more. </li>

   A rough sketch for the layout of the website was done during the planning stage.
-Subsequently, changes were slowly made to eventually evolve into the current website.
+Subsequently, changes were slowly made to eventually evolve into the current website. <br>
-  You may find the planning stage wireframe here: uiux-files/wireframe.pdf.pdf
+  You may find the planning stage wireframe here: [wireframe pdf] (/uiux-files)

   ### Exercise page